DanielIsaev/CTFs/README.md

 # CTFs :triangular_flag_on_post:
-Walkthroughs of diffrent machines from HTB and TryHackme!
+Walkthroughs of different machines from HTB and TryHackme!

 Table of contents